When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Latest smartphone releases

 A revised rear camera bump, Action button and new Camera Control touch surface mark the iPhone 16 out as one of the bigger upgrades to Apple’s mainstream model in recent years.
 New, more vibrant colours are on offer, and performance has taken another step up.
-Apple Intelligence will eventually be on board, too – though not at launch.
+Apple Intelligence is now on board, too, after being MIA at launch.

 Apple iPhone 16 Pro and Pro Max